HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Overview.md

 	The merged peaks may then be evaluated for differential occupancy between two or more samples using rigorous statistical analysis.
 For example, [DESeq2](https://bioconductor.org/packages/DESeq2/) may be used to identify
 	significantly different peaks.
+An included script,
-Some basic R scripts are included to perform such analysis on an ad hoc basis.
+	[run_DESeq2.R](applications/run_DESeq2.md) is included to perform such
+	analysis on an ad hoc basis.